jolyonb/finitediff/README.md

 ## Files

-* finitediff: The library, example code and testing scripts
+* finitediff: The library and testing scripts
 * LICENSE: The MIT license under which this library is released
 * theory.pdf: A PDF file describing the theory by which the stencils are computed
 * example.py: An example of using the library to compute derivatives